On Friday in the Newcomb Ballroom, the Institute of World Languages kicked off their annual Fall Language Symposium.

 “I took French in middle school and I thought it would be interesting to learn a language that shared some characteristics with French but also had some unique qualities in its own right,” she said.

 Around lunchtime, many of UVa’s language departments set up tables staffed by students to answer questions about each language department and share opportunities to get involved.
-Students were able to practice speaking with other students asnew2 well as learn about other languages offered at the university.
+Students were able to practice speaking with other students as well as learn about other languages offered at the university.

 “Overall, there was a really good atmosphere” said first-year Italian student Andrew Garcia.
 “I was able to get a quick glimpse of what each of